SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

 In this task you will perform a deployment of a the VM that will be used during this lab.

-1. Open a new private or incognito tab in your web browser, and then connect to <https://github.com/microsoft/MCW-IoT-and-the-Smart-City/Hands-on lab/Lab-files/LABVM>.
+1. Open a new private or incognito tab in your web browser, and then connect to [the lab VM](lab-files/LabVM/README.md).

 2. Press the **Deploy to Azure** button.

     ![The IoT and the Smart City LABVM repo on GitHub.com is shown.
 The Deploy to Azure button has been selected.](images/Setup/image3.png 'IoT and the Smart City LABVM')